TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-availablity-set-validation.md

 For an overview of availability sets, and to determine supported VM sizes for an availability set, see [Tutorial: Create and deploy highly available virtual machines with Azure PowerShell](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets).

-If you need to resize a VM that is part of an availability set and the requested size is not available in the current cluster, you must first deallocate all VMs in that availability set before resizing the VM.
+If you need to resize a VM that is part of an availability set, you must first deallocate all VMs in that availability set before resizing the VM.
 For more information, see [Resize a Windows VM in an availability set](https://docs.microsoft.com/azure/virtual-machines/windows/resize-vm#resize-a-windows-vm-in-an-availability-set).